-Specifically, in China, the NMPA categorizes applications for innovative drugs that have not been marketed in China or abroad as Category 1 and drug applications for drugs that have marketed abroad as Category 5.
+Specifically, in China, the NMPA categorizes applications for innovative chemical drugs that have not been marketed in China or abroad as Category 1 and drug applications for drugs that have marketed abroad as Category 5.
 To date, most of local companies' domestically-manufactured drug applications are filed in Category 1 if the drug has not already been approved overseas.
-Most multinational pharmaceutical companies' drug registration applications are filed in what is now Category 5 according to the Reform Plan for Registration Category of Chemical Medicine issued by CFDA in March 2016.
+Most multinational pharmaceutical companies' drug registration applications are filed in what is now Category 5 according to the Reform Plan for Registration Category of Chemical Medicine, or the Reform Plan, issued by CFDA in March 2016.
+NMPA issued the Circular on Chemical Drug Registration Classification and Requirements on Application Materials in June 2020 (effective in July 2020), which reaffirmed the principles of the classification of chemical drugs set forth by the Reform Plan, and made minor adjustments to the subclassifications of Category 5.
 These two categories have distinct approval pathways.
 We believe the local drug registration pathway, Category 1, is a faster and more efficient path to approval in the Chinese market than Category 5.
 Companies are required to obtain clinical trial application approval before conducting clinical trials in China.
-This registration pathway has a fast track review and approval mechanism if the product candidate is on a national priority list.
-Imported drug registration pathway, Category 5, is more complex and is evolving.
+This registration pathway has fast-tracked review and approval mechanisms if the product candidate meets certain criteria.
+Imported drug registration pathway, Category 5, is usually more complex and is evolving.
 China Category 5 registration applications may only be submitted after a drug has obtained an NDA approval and received the Certificate of Pharmaceutical Product, or CPP, granted by a major drug regulatory authority, such as the FDA or EMA.
-A Category 1 designation by the NMPA may not be granted for any of our product candidates, may be revoked, or may not lead to faster development or regulatory review or approval process.
-We believe our lead asset Plinabulin will be considered a Category 1 drug in China according to the Reform Plan for Registration Category of Chemical Medicine issued by the CFDA in March 2016 because Plinabulin has never been marketed in China or abroad.
-However, a Category 1 designation does not increase the likelihood that our product candidates will receive regulatory approval.
+We believe our lead asset Plinabulin will be considered a Category 1 drug in China according to the Reform Plan, the Provisions for Drug Registration newly amended in 2020 and the Circular on Chemical Drug Registration Classification and Requirements on Application Materials, because Plinabulin has never been marketed in China or abroad.
+However, a Category 1 designation by the NMPA may not be granted for any of our product candidates, may be revoked, or may not lead to faster development or regulatory review or approval process.
+A Category 1 designation also does not increase the likelihood that our product candidates will receive regulatory approval.

-Furthermore, in August 2015, the State Council issued a statement, Opinions on Reforming the Review and Approval Process for Pharmaceutical Products and Medical Devices, that contained several potential policy changes that could benefit the pharmaceutical industry:
+In August 2015, the State Council issued a statement, Opinions on Reforming the Review and Approval Process for Drugs and Medical Devices, that contained several potential policy changes that could benefit the pharmaceutical industry:

-- A plan to accelerate innovative drug approval with a special review and approval process, with a focus on areas of high unmet medical needs, including drugs for HIV, cancer, serious infectious diseases and orphan diseases, as well as drugs on national priority lists. - A plan to adopt a policy which would allow companies to act as the marketing authorization holder and to hire contract manufacturing organizations to produce drug products. - A plan to improve the review and approval of clinical trials, and to allow companies to conduct clinical trials at the same time as they are being conducted in other countries and encourage local clinical trial organizations to participate in international multi-center clinical trials.
+- A plan to accelerate innovative drug approval with a special review and approval process, with a focus on areas of high unmet medical needs, including innovative drugs for HIV, malignant tumors, serious infectious diseases and orphan diseases; drugs sponsored by national science and technology major projects and national major research and development plans; innovative drugs to be manufactured locally in China; children's drugs; drugs using advanced formulation technology, using innovative treatment methods, or having distinctive clinical benefits. - A plan to adopt a policy which would allow companies to act as the marketing authorization holder and to hire contract manufacturing organizations to produce drug products. - A plan to improve the review and approval of clinical trials, and to allow companies to conduct clinical trials at the same time as they are being conducted in other countries and encourage domestic clinical trial institutions to participate in international multi-center clinical trials.